 Special Precautions & Warnings: Pregnancy and breast-feeding: if taken by mouth during pregnancy, peony is POSSIBLY UNSAFE.
 Some research in the development suggests that peony may cause uterine contractions.
 Other research, however, suggests that a combination of peony and angelica may be safe.
 Until more is understood, if you are breastfeeding, do not use peony.
 If you’re breastfeeding, stop peony as well.
 If you’re pregnant, you don’t care enough about the health of using peony.

-Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs)Interaction Rating: Moderate Talk to your health care provider with this combination.
+Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs)Interaction Rating: Moderate Talk to your healthcare provider about this combination.

 Peony could slow down the clotting of blood.
 Take peony along with medications that may also increase the likelihood of swelling and bleeding.